-H-shaped steel, commonly known as H-beam or universal beam, is a member of the structural steel family with a cross-section resembling the letter “H.” This design offers an optimized cross-sectional area distribution and thus helps in providing a favorable strength-to-weight ratio.
-All parts of the H-beam are arranged at right angles thereby granting it strong bending resistance in all directions, simplifying construction, reducing costs and hence resulting in lighter structural weight.
-These advantages have led to its widespread use in various applications.
+H-shaped steel, commonly known as an H-beam or universal beam, is a member of the structural steel family with a cross-section resembling the letter “H.” This design offers an optimized cross-sectional area distribution, providing a favorable strength-to-weight ratio.
+Because all parts of the H-beam are arranged at right angles, it possesses strong bending resistance in all directions.
+This simplifies construction and reduces costs, resulting in a lighter structural weight.
+These advantages have led to its widespread use across various industries.

 Applications of H-Shaped Steel